1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 First thing i have to know what Information Gets Written, to know if it configured or not, these are the sources the logs getting written from

-**Note: if you want to track specific event like who access files & who create a new user you have to configure it first from Local Security Policy i recommend you to practice it with yourself explore Local Security Policy and see what you can record events for and don't forget google is your friend**

 ![enter image description here](https://i.imgur.com/X4nNSUC.png)